IljaSobolev/aeff-agda-normalization/README.md

-# Agda formalisation of the AEff language
+# Definition and proof of strong normalisation for the AEff language

-**Note:** For the Agda formalisation of a newer version of AEff (extended with reinstallable stateful interrupt handlers, higher-order payloads for signals and interrupts, and dynamic process creation), see [here](https://github.com/danelahman/higher-order-aeff-agda).

-- The formalisation has been tested with Agda version 2.6.1 and standard library version 1.3.
+- The formalisation has been tested with Agda version 2.7.0 and standard library version 2.1.

 - The unicode symbols used in the source code have tested to display correctly with the DejaVu Sans Mono font.

+#### Definition of the AEff language

 - `EffectAnnotations.agda` - effect annotations for signals and interrupt handlers